 Related Articles : Gemstones Astrology

-Second test for a gemstone which comes under the category of transparent gemstones like Ruby, Emerald, Yellow Sapphire, Blue Sapphire, White Sapphire, Hessonite and to some extent Cat’s Eye also, is the percentage of transparency.
-This is a very important test in deciding the quality of all the gemstones that belong to the transparent family of gemstones and should be considered with great attention.
-Hold the gemstone against the light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement forward and backward alternately.
+Second test for a gemstone which falls under the category of transparent gemstones like Ruby, Emerald, Yellow Sapphire, Blue Sapphire, White Sapphire, Hessonite, and to some extent Cat’s Eye also, is the percentage of transparency.
+This is a very important test in deciding the quality of all the gemstones that belong to the transparent family of gemstones and it should be considered with great attention.
+Hold the gemstone against light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement, forward and backward alternately.

 Hold the gemstone and try to see inside and see through it, and then slowly rotate it in a forward and backward movement and see what you can find inside it.
 Then change the side of the gemstone and repeat the procedure again.
-You’ll be able to find some things which would help you deciding the quality of the gemstone.
-However the impurities found in the form of lines and spots present inside a gemstone are not very serious impurities and they generally block about 5% to 20% of the gemstone provided the spots and lines are not present in great numbers inside a gemstone.
-This much amount of impurity is acceptable if you are willing to buy a gemstone in an upper medium price band.
+You may be able to find some things which will help you decide the quality of the gemstone.
+The impurities found in the form of lines and spots present inside a gemstone are usually not very serious impurities and they generally block about 5% to 25% of the gemstone provided the spots and lines are not present in great numbers inside a gemstone.
+This much amount of impurity is acceptable if you are willing to buy a gemstone in an upper medium or higher price band.

-Looking at the case of Cat’s Eye, the most important test for a Cat’s Eye is the presence of a nearly white line across the gemstone which gives the effect of a Cat’s Eye when this gemstone is held and the hand is moved in a semi circular motion going forward and backward alternately.
-And if this line is broken or not present or not moving when the gemstone is moved, the gemstone is not very good in quality and you should consider looking at another one.
+Looking at the case of Cat’s Eye, the most important test for this gemstone is ensuring the presence of a nearly white line across the gemstone, which gives the effect of a Cat’s Eye when this gemstone is held and the hand is moved in a semi circular motion going forward and backward alternately.
+If this line is broken, not present or not moving when the gemstone is moved, the gemstone may not be good in quality and you should consider looking at another one.
 On the other hand, if the line is present, it is bright and it moves as you move the gemstone, giving you an effect like an eye is trying to blink; this Cat’s Eye is good.